avaira77/pq-ietf-usecase/draft-vaira-pquip-pqc-use-cases.md

 Two common variations of this use case are:

 - injection within a factory: in industrial contexts, Trust Anchors are typically injected into target devices during the manufacturing phase.
 Devices leaving the assembly line do not possess any credentials or Trusted Anchors initially.
 To bootstrap a Trust Anchor, the device is placed in a physically secure environment accessible only to trustworthy personnel.
 This injection can occur during manufacturing or when a device is being resold, but it's critical to note that not all scenarios support this method, potentially requiring the return of the device to the OEM for post-quantum Trust Anchor injection or it may be even not supported at all.
 - injection via software and firmware updates: for devices where the Trust Anchor is not burned onto the device, for example in less constrained devices and IT equipment, post-quantum Trust Anchors can be injected through software or firmware update mechanisms.
 The deployment of these Trust Anchors may leverage existing update mechanisms and traditional cryptography to minimize effort.
 However, this approach necessitates the distribution of the new Trust Anchors well in advance of any suspicion that traditional cryptography may become vulnerable.
 Given the lead time required to ensure widespread distribution, the time window where this mechanism is suitable is further reduced.

 ### Suitable migration mechanisms
 Trust anchors that have limited to no ability to be upgraded but which must be able to be trusted for a long time will require the use of signatures which must be able to withstand future crytanalysis attacks as well as technological advancements.
 The following migration mechanisms should be considered for these environments:

 - Multiple Signatures - These can be used to give the environment resilience to crytanalysis attacks and technological advancements because should a critical break happen, the secondary signature should allow for addition time for upgrade which will be welcome given the location constraints.
 This would require cryptographic library updates as well as protocol level changes to support multiple signatures.
-- Composite Signatures - Similar to multiple signatures but would only require updates to the cryptographic libraries as well as a signature algorithm update in protocols.
+- Composite Signatures - Similar to multiple signatures but may only require updates to the cryptographic libraries as well as a signature algorithm update in protocols.
 It is likely composite signatures would be easier to deploy as single key and signature objects are used which is similar to what has historically be used.
 - Stateful hash based signatures - In constrained locations where larger signature sizes are acceptable, direct upgrade to a stateful hash based signature may be sufficient.

 ## Timestamping